schmidtk/opensphere-jscodeshift/README.md

 ## Debugging

-To inspect transforms, load `chrome://inspect`, click `Open dedicated DevTools for Node`, then run:
+To inspect transforms, add a `debugger` statement wherever you would like to set a breakpoint.
+Load `chrome://inspect`, click `Open dedicated DevTools for Node`, then run:

 ```
 yarn run inspect -t <transform> <test file>
 ```

 The Node process will automatically attach and break on the first line.
-Run the process once so all files are loaded, open your transform in Sources, set a breakpoint, then run `yarn run inspect` again.
+Run the process and it will hit your first `debugger` statement.